plone/documentation/docs/contributing/core/plips.md

 # Plone Improvement Proposals (PLIPs)

-A PLIP is a Plone Improvement Proposal.
+A {term}`PLIP` is a Plone Improvement Proposal.

 It is a change to a Plone package that would affect everyone.
 PLIPs go through a different process than bug fixes because of their broad reach.
-The Plone Framework Team reviews all PLIPs to be sure that it's in the best interest of the broader community to be implemented and that it is of high quality.
+The Plone Framework Team reviews all PLIPs to make sure that it's in the best interest of the broader community, and that it's of high quality.

 ## Frequently asked questions about PLIPs